basecamp/policies/privacy/index.md

 ---
 title: Privacy policy
 description: The privacy of your data — and it is your data, not ours! — is a big deal to us.
-Here's the rundown of what we collect and why, when we access your information, and your rights.
+Here’s the rundown of what we collect and why, when we access your information, and your rights.
 ---

 # Privacy policy

-*Last updated: December 9, 2020*
+*Last updated: March 4, 2021*

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.